 High doses of steroids taken by mouth for more than two weeks

 People should not receive "live, weakened" vaccines if they have been taking high doses of steroids by mouth for more than two weeks.
 (A high dose is considered to be that greater than 2 milligrams (mg) per kilogram [2.2 pounds] of prednisone per day).
-The live viral vaccines include measles, mumps, rubella, varicella (chickenpox), and rotavirus.
+The live viral vaccines include measles, mumps, rubella, varicella (chickenpox), rotavirus, and intranasal version of influenza.
 These vaccines can be given about three months after steroids have been stopped, although the rotavirus vaccine has age restrictions, so patients should discuss their situation with their healthcare provider.

 Any baby born before the 37th week of pregnancy is considered to be preterm.
 Find answers to vaccine-related questions for preterm babies.